Strengthening the Packers and Stockyards Act

 The result of all this?
 Cattle, poultry, and hog farmers are going out of business, workers are subjected to low pay and hazardous conditions, and consumers are facing skyrocketing prices at the grocery store — all while corporations like JBS, Smithfield, and Tyson Foods line their pockets with record profits.

 In June of 2021, the USDA announced it would begin work on new rules to strengthen this landmark law, and we are seizing this critical opportunity.
-Below is a quick rundown of the three rulemaking processes and how we are engaging.
-More detail is available in USDA’s Agricultural Competition report.
+Below is a quick rundown of the rulemaking processes and how we are engaging.

 #1) Transparency in Poultry Grower Contracting and Tournaments

-Status: The comment period for this rule ended in August of 2022.
-Farm Action’s comments unequivocally urged the USDA to follow the Justice Department’s lead and ban the tournament system once and for all.
+Status: This rule is final and went into effect on February 12, 2024.
+Farm Action’s comments argued that this rule doesn’t go far enough, and unequivocally urged the USDA to follow the Justice Department’s lead and ban the tournament system once and for all.

 #2) Inclusive Competition and Market Integrity

-About: In order to facilitate enforcement of the P&S Act, USDA is proposing to clarify what conduct is considered discriminatory, prejudicial, retaliatory, or deceptive.
-This proposed rule will:
+About: In order to facilitate enforcement of the P&S Act, USDA is proposing to clarify what conduct is considered discriminatory, prejudicial, retaliatory, or deceptive, and therefore illegal.

-Status: The comment period for this rule ended on January 17, 2023.
-Farm Action’s comments included specific recommendations to more effectively hold poultry integrators and meatpackers accountable for their widespread discriminatory and retaliatory conduct.
+Status: This rule is final and will go into effect on May 6, 2024.
+Farm Action’s comments were supportive of the rule but also included specific recommendations to more effectively hold poultry integrators and meatpackers accountable for their widespread discriminatory and retaliatory conduct.

 About: Currently, producers who have been harmed by unfair practices must prove harm to the entire industry — a prohibitively high burden of proof that protects corporate monopolies from legal action.
-In addition to defining unfair practices and undue preferences, this regulation would clarify that parties do not need to demonstrate sector-wide harm in order to bring action for market abuses.
+In addition to defining unfair practices and undue preferences, we will advocate for this regulation to clarify that farmers do not need to demonstrate sector-wide harm in order to bring legal action against corporations for market abuses.

 Pressure's on the USDA